 Causes an enumerated list of values to appear in the WHERE clause predicate, used for evaluating for a true condition.
 For operator "in" or "not in", multiple values separated by comma (,) are allowed.

 - [not] between

 Allows the system to evaluate whether or not data values are located between a range of values indicated in the predicate.
-For the operator "between" or "not between", there are two text boxes on the right for specifying the same type of values.
+For operator "between" or "not between", there are two value text boxes for inputting the same type of values.

 - is [not] null

 It is used in WHERE clause predicates to match null values occurring in a specified data field.
-For the operator "is null" or "is not null", the right text box is hidden.
+For operator "is null" or "is not null", the value text box is hidden.

 - SQL Statement

 Displays the SQL statement of the join condition.